 Unlike “dreampt” or “dreampted,” both dreamed and dreamt are acceptable as past tense meanings of the word “dream.”
-Dreamed can be used with regular verbs that end with “-ed.”
+Dreamed can be used as a regular verb that end with “-ed.”
 On the other hand, dreamt is irregular and can follow verbs of that type.
 But is there a difference between the two?

 So what would you say they did last night.
-Did they dream about the heat of the beach?
-Or is it more correct to say they dreamt about it?
+Would you say they dreamed or dreamt about the beach?

 In the end, both answers are technically correct!